“On October 1st, This Weird Rooftop Pod Will Deliver the Death Blow to ‘The Big 3’ Cable Companies… With One Clean Shot”

 And yes, you’l note that up there it says “October 1st” — that’s what the promised date was for the start of flowing riches the first time Ray Blanco teased this investment idea.
-Lately he has re-circulated it with the “December 7” pitch, with the argument essentially being that this secret company will be going public soon and you have to get in now if you want a piece of the riches.
+Lately he has re-circulated it with the “December 7” pitch and, most recently, “March 31st,” with the argument essentially being that this secret company will be going public soon and you have to get in now if you want a piece of the riches.

-The rest of this article is old, I’m afraid — I haven’t changed much of what follows, it’s still what we told you back when he was teasing this same idea back in October (the ad hasn’t changed much, either, to be fair).
-I’ve added a few little updates throughout, but most of what you’ll read below was first published on October 2.
+The rest of this article is old, I’m afraid — I haven’t changed much of what follows, it’s still what we told you back when he was teasing this same idea back in October of 2017 (the ad hasn’t changed much, either, to be fair, they’ve mostly just updated the dates).
+I’ve added a few little updated notes throughout, but most of what you’ll read below was first published on October 2.

 So where are these riches coming from?
 The short answer is “satellite internet,” which for many years has been the province of billionaires who are sick of having too much money.

 But let’s get into the long answer so we can see if it’s clear which stock he’s teasing.
 Then, heck, maybe you’ll decide you’d like to risk a subscription… that’s your call.
 But start out with some knowledge first — if you don’t feel like you’re buying a “secret” stock tip and you can go into any newsletter subscription with a little healthy skepticism and the ability to think for yourself, then you’re much less likely to do something

 stupid risky once you get that “secret tip.”